| Continuing

 against Yeovil in November and set up Daryl Clare’s

-last minute equaliser before featuring for the final
+last minute equaliser before featuring for the final half

-line with Daryl Clare in the FA Cup Second Round match
+the line with Daryl Clare in the FA Cup Second Round match

 at Second Division Colchester United and scored a brilliant